jewel/clearskies/README.md

 ------------

 The software in this repository is a proof-of-concept of the protocol, written in ruby.
 It consists of a background daemon and a command-line interface to control that daemon.
+The proof-of-concept is currently out of date in

-There is an effort to port the daemon to C++ in a [different repository](https://github.com/larroy/clearskies_core) which will replace the ruby proof-of-concept once it's ready.
+We are focusing our effort on porting the daemon to C++ in a [different repository](https://github.com/larroy/clearskies_core) which will replace the ruby proof-of-concept once it's ready.
+The C++ library should be portable to a wide variety of operating systems, including mobile.

 The C++ daemon is being ported to android in [this repository](https://github.com/cachapa/clearskies_core_android).